Attention Deficit / Hyperactivity Disorder

 Types of Attention Deficit / Hyperactivity Disorder

-For purposes of diagnosis, AD/HD is broken down into three subtypes based on the predominant symptom.
+AD/HD is diagnosed into three subtypes based on the predominant symptom.

 Prevalence and Age of Onset

 Population surveys suggest that AD/HD occurs in about 5% of children and adolescents.
 AD/HD is usually first diagnosed during the elementary school years, although children with the predominantly inattentive type may not come to clinical attention until late childhood.
-Boys are more than twice as likely to be diagnosed with AD/HD as girls.
-While AD/HD is most commonly thought of as a disorder involving children and adolescents, the symptoms can persist either fully or partially into adulthood.
+Boys are more than twice as likely to be diagnosed with AD/HD than girls.
+While AD/HD is commonly thought of as a disorder involving children and adolescents, symptoms can persist fully or partially into adulthood.

 Treatment & Support